What you DON’T want to do is deny it. Denial will only make it worse.

 You are not alone.
 There are foundations, agencies, shelters.
 Many people want to help you, so please let them.

-When trying to decide if your relationship has any chance of ever being healthy, the $64,000 question is this: How hard is your partner willing to work?
+When trying to decide if your relationship has any chance of ever being healthy, the real question is this: How hard is your partner willing to work?

-- they don’t care what they’re doing is wrong, or
+- They don’t care what they’re doing is wrong.

-- they don’t realize what they’re doing is wrong, or
+- They don’t realize what they’re doing is wrong.

 Maybe your partner just needs to learn some basic rules of relationships.
-To understand going through your purse, phone, and emails is wrong because you have a right to privacy, and he’s violating your rights.
+To understand that going through your purse, phone, and emails is wrong.
+You have a right to privacy, and he’s violating them.
 Maybe he needs intensive counseling to work on his anger and lack of self-control.

 If he refuses to get help, this pretty much puts him in the category of not caring what he’s doing is wrong.
 If he doesn’t care, he won’t change—except to get worse.
 If he won’t change for the better, there is no hope whatsoever in having a healthy relationship.Read Safety Planning Tips